10 NPS Alternatives to Help You Better Understand Customer Behaviors

 Number of positive responses / Total number of responses × 100 = CES

-There is no industry standard to define a “good” CES.
-This is a metric you can define for your own company.
-For example, if your company is trying to mend a poor reputation for customer service, an increasing CES of 30 might be good news — while for another company, it would represent a backslide.
+There is no universal industry standard to define a “good” CES.
+This is a metric you can define for your own company and track directionally over time.

 2. Customer Satisfaction Score (CSAT)